vmmc2/Bleach/README.md

 ## Bleach Language Documentation
-* Both documentations can be found here (Insert a link later on).
+* The link to the official Bleach documentation page will be inserted later on.

 ## How to use it?